i5hi/helpers/vault.md

 ***api_addr*** is the full address of where the vault api will be hosted.

-***cluster_addr*** is the address at which other nodes within the cluster communicate with this node to maintain consensus on the state of the secrets. *Only relavant for multi-node clusters.*
+***cluster_addr*** is the address at which other nodes within the cluster communicate with this node to maintain consensus on the state of the secrets.
+This will become relavant when we implment a multi-node cluster.

 ### Setup working directories and env

 Create a directory for raft storage.
+This is where all the secrets and internal state configurations are saved.

 ```
 $ sudo mkdir /opt/raft
 ```